In collaboration with the Mindfulness Project at SickKids Hospital.

 What do I do if I need miss a module?

 We understand that things come up.
 Let our admin know when you find out you can't attend a module.
+There is a fee of $125.00 to make up for a missed module.
 You will not be granted full certificate of completion until you make the module the following year.

 Sarana Institute is a non for profit registered charity that offers mindfulness training and resources to deepen compassion in caring for self, other and the earth.